galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 key_points:
   - The ToolFactory is a Galaxy tool for programmers and informaticians.
   - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
-  - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI
+  - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI.
   - Enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time?
 Try the TooLFactory (once you have a working command line version)
   - A script defines how parameters are read from the command line, allowing some of the ToolFactory's limited flexibility to be overcome.
   - The ToolFactory code generator is limited to relatively simple requirements but these are very common in small scale Galaxy analyses, particularly in new fields where few tools are already available.
-  - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly taking considerable experience to master.
+  - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly more experience to master.
-  - Those other tools are needed to deal with the entire spectrum of Conda dependency tool generation requirements.
+  - Those are needed to deal with many complicated Conda dependency requirements.
-  - Please do not upload trivial tools to the main toolshed!!
+  - Please do not upload trivial tools to the main toolshed.
+Run your own local toolshed for trivial tools please.

 objectives:
  - Learn why you might want to use the ToolFactory